-This is an online program that allow you to aggregate all your social marketing in one place.
-I use HootSuite, and Buffer.
+This is an online program that allows you to aggregate all your social marketing in a single location.
+I use HootSuite and Buffer.
 There is also TweetDeck and Social Oomph.
 There may be more, let us know in the comments if you use something else.
 These programs give you the ability to schedule posts and tweets at the best times for your audience.
 You can follow your social media streams within the programs as well.
 Look into using Shortstack for getting more from your Facebook pages.
 It has free and premium sources, tools, and programs, like contests, and so forth that you can use to entice your Facebook followers.

 E-commerce / Credit Card Payment System